 One of the best parts of the IG plant community? #monsteramonday, featuring the exotic Monstera Deliciosa.

-Out of all the social media platform, Instagram is my top.
+Out of all the social media platforms, Instagram is my top.
 I use my personal account sparingly, mostly posting pictures of Henrietta.
 Once Leaf&Paw was born I was excited to create its own account.
 First off, every Monday is #monsteramonday.
 IGers present luxurious photos of these giant Jurassic Park plants that I had never seen before.
 Maybe it’s just NY, but Monstera Deliciosa, also called the Swiss Cheese Plant, is not a common one.
 After seeing photo upon photo of green deliciousness (get it? like “deliciosa”), I had to have one of these.
 Since they are scarce in NY, so I was shocked, SHOCKED that weeks later I saw one, ONE in Wegmans for $15.
 It was fate since I have never seen one there again.
 Maybe the garden faeries left it just for me.

 So, now I have one of these monsters (get it? like “monstera”) it has ultimately become my favorite plant child.
 Leaf & Paw became active in #monsteramondays and I was surprised to receive a message asking why I own a toxic houseplant, despite my blog being safe plants for pets.
 Makes sense, so I’ll clear the air.